R&A supports greenkeeper training in Bangladesh

 With funding support from The R&A, Dr Micah Woods, president of the Asian Turfgrass Center, visited Bangladesh from 26 to 30 May to conduct a seminar entitled "Sustainable Management of Golf Course Turfgrass".
 He also visited golf courses to provide advice about turfgrass management to the Bangladesh Golf Federation and its members.
 The seminar, held on 27 May at Kurmitola Golf Club in Dhaka, was attended by 40 people representing eleven clubs.
 Woods spoke about the principles of turfgrass management for all types of turfgrass and then talked specifically about the tropical grasses that are used at golf courses in Bangladesh.

-There was great interest from the audience and an extensive discussion period, with the seminar lasting for five hours.
+There was great interest from the audience and an extensive discussion period, with the seminar on the 27th lasting for five hours.
 An abbreviated version of this seminar and discussion was also given on 28 May to officials of Bhatiary Golf and Country Club at the port city of Chittagong.

-“Supporting education events such as this, and utilising the expertise and experience of experts like Micah Woods, helps us promote our message of sustainability and emphasise that it is the quality of the playing surface that really matters, not how it looks,” remarked Steve Isaac, Director – Golf Course Management at The R&A.
+“Supporting education events such as this, and utilising the expertise and experience of the likes of Micah Woods, helps us promote our message of sustainability and that it is the quality of the playing surface that really matters, not how it looks”, remarked Steve Isaac, Director – Golf Course Management at The R&A.